Lillifee/espbs/README.md

 The cube is a remote control for 6 different functions.
 It uses an MPU6050 to figure out which side is on top and send a UDP request into your network.
 To save the battery life, the ESP32 remains in a deep sleep until the cube gets rotated.
 I switch four different light scenes in my living room and control the blinds with the remaining sides.

+I made this cube out of a parquet floor because I had no 3d printer back then.
+Send me your design's and I will add a link here.

 ![picture](screenshots/cube.png)

 ### Hardware